RidaKhaoua/RidaKhaoua/README.md

 - 👀 I’m interested in field web development
 - 🌱 I’m currently front-end developer
 - 💞️ I master HTML5, CSS3, JS, ES6, jQuery, Bootstrap 5, React
-- 📫 How to reach me ...
+- 📫 How to reach me:
+- Gmail: ridakh.dev@gmail.com

 <!---
 RidaKhaoua/RidaKhaoua is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.